 Siskiyou County Code, Section 10-6.1502(h)(6) requires one off-street parking space for the vacation rental plus one additional space for each of the available sleeping rooms.
 Three sleeping rooms are within the proposed vacation rental; therefore, a total of four off-street parking spaces are required.
-Adequate off-street parking exists on the property and accessed via Quincy Avenue and the alley.
+Adequate off-street parking exists in the garage and carport.
 This requirement is itemized in Exhibit A-1 as Condition of Approval number 7 and made a part of this written staff report.